 Though this is the default configuration for Ubuntu, there is now a way to ensure that you have the configuration setup for individual interfaces so, a simple mistake does not break all the networking: /etc/network/interfaces.d/

 To properly use this folder and have individual configuration files for each interface, you need to modify the /etc/network/interface file to tell it to look in the interfaces.d/ folder.
 This is a simple change of adding one line:

-This will tell the main interfaces configuration file to also review /etc/network/interfaces.d/ for any additional configuration files and use those as well.
-This would have saved me a lot of hassle had I known about it earlier.
+This will tell the main interface’s configuration file to also review /etc/network/interfaces.d/ for any additional configuration files and use those as well.
+It would have saved me a lot of hassle had I known about it earlier.